Business Administration instructor witnesses generations turning to education

 “Most of our students are first-time college students because their families have never been in higher education,” say Morra.
 He knows that many students are blazing a new path that siblings, cousins, parents and even their own future children might seriously consider – if they are successful.

 “If they don’t succeed, chances are their families and their children won’t succeed,” he says.
 “Our students must set the example for generations to come.”

 David is there to make certain that students do succeed, both for themselves and for many that are watching.

-David teaches the Business Administration and Human Resource Administration programs, evenings, full-time.
+David teaches the Business Administration program and Human Resource Administration program, evenings, full-time.
 He also puts a lot into his voluntary position as ENACTUS Club Advisor, where he gives student members every opportunity to gain work experience through community projects, while they network with potential employers.

 “Lots of our students are young so don’t have work experience,” says David.
 “This is a powerful tool for them to get hands-on skills, maybe be a Team Leader, and connect with the community and business leaders.”